You can’t go wrong with the classics. If that’s not enough of a reason to consider apples for a classroom theme, here are a few more reasons:

 - Use any of the many apple cutouts to make centers.

 - Read the story of Johnny Appleseed.
 We like Steven Kellogg’s picture book version, which you’ll find if you click that link.
-You can also use an online version for emergent readers, with buttons to push to have the sentences read aloud by the computer.
 Check out our Johnny Appleseed Lesson Plans for lots of ideas and links.

 - Arkansas, where I live, is a great place to grow apples.
 The pomologists at the University of Arkansas have come up with fine new varieties, but the Arkansas Black may be our most famous apple.
 It was developed in the 1870s in Benton County, and is considered one of the most beautiful apples, and one of the best keepers.
 See what the Arkansas Encyclopedia says about the Arkansas apple industry here.

 - Read How to Make an Apple Pie and See the World by Marjorie Priceman and find all the locations of the raw ingredients on the map.
 Check out our lesson plans for this book.